MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     You cannot use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.

 - Recommended classification applies to Word, Excel, and PowerPoint when documents are saved.
-You cannot use recommended classification for Outlook.
+You cannot use recommended classification for Outlook unless you configure an [advanced client setting](../rms-client/client-admin-guide-customizations#enable-recommended-classification-in-outlook) that is currently in preview.

     You cannot use recommended classification for documents that were previously labeled with a higher classification.